 Under the Vancouver CBA Policy, developments covered under a Community Benefit Agreement must demonstrate best efforts to meet the standards listed below.
 These efforts are supported through communication between planners, developers, subcontractors, and community stakeholders.

-- Local, inclusive employment: Making 10% of new entry level jobs available to people in Vancouver first, specifically those who are equity-seeking (referred to in the policy as first source hiring)
+- Local, inclusive employment: Make 10% of new entry level jobs available to people in Vancouver first, specifically those from equity-seeking groups (this practice is referred to in the policy as first source hiring).

-- Social procurement: Procuring a minimum of 10% of material goods and services from third party certified social impact and/or equity seeking businesses, with a priority on Vancouver businesses.
+- Social procurement: Source a minimum of 10% of material goods and services from third party certified social impact or diverse or equity-seeking owned businesses, with a priority on Vancouver businesses.

-- Local procurement: Attaining 10% procurement of materials, goods and services from Vancouver companies or companies located in Metro Vancouver or British Columbia.
-These may or may not also be equity-seeking third party certified businesses
+- Local procurement: Attain 10% of materials, goods, and services from Vancouver companies or companies located in Metro Vancouver or British Columbia.
+These may or may not also be equity-seeking third party certified businesses.

 For the most up to date resources and guides related to the CBA Policy, contact us.